 Determine if the building can handle additional electricity.
 If their grid is older, they may need more power.
 It is not unreasonable for all those who said they will use the charger to chip in for a new electrical panel.

 Or choose Blink’s network.
 Blink’s local load management capability, ideal for multifamily properties, allows for load sharing, thereby minimizing EV charging station installation costs

 Who is paying for the charger?
 Your building’s biggest concern will be the cost.
 If the charger is in your spot and for your use only, make it clear you’re paying for your own charger.
 Contact Blink or find us on Amazon, for an inexpensive Level 1 charger, usually available for under $100.
 The building can charge you a flat fee for electricity or add it to your electric bill.

 If the charger(s) is for the entire building, Blink can partner with the owners/HOA to bring Level 2 chargers to your building.
 Blink’s business plan is different from any other manufacturer.
 We create, supply, install, and maintain the chargers instead of leaving the guesswork to our customers.
 We enable owners to control hours of operation, remotely control chargers, and most importantly, to charge users for the electricity they consume.

 Who is paying for the electricity?
 Is the other half of the cost question.
-It is illegal to install a charger for an entire condo or apartment building that does not belong to the network.
-The reason is that only a network allows the owner to charge for electricity used, rather than be forced to pay for it themselves, or pass the cost on equally to all residents, including those who don’t have an EV, which would not lead to happy neighbors.
+It is not recommended to install a non-networked charger for an entire condo or apartment building.
+The reason is that only a network allows the owner to charge for electricity used or pass the cost on equally to all residents.
+While installing a charging station can encourage residents to buy an EV, residents who don’t use the charging station are often unhappy with subsidizing the energy fees.